Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/API_Documents/Multithreading/Class Wiring OS API.rst

 NA

-.. important :: “os_semaphore_delete_arduino” shall be consistent in every CMSIS_RTOS.
+.. important :: "os_semaphore_delete_arduino" shall be consistent in every CMSIS_RTOS.

-.. note :: “wiring_os.h” must be included to use the class function.
+.. note :: "wiring_os.h" must be included to use the class function.

 -----------------------------------